holmescharles/presto.c/API.md

 # Grab-Style API Reference

-This document describes the **grab-style iterator API** for reading BHV2 files in presto-c.
+This document describes the **grab-style iterator API** for reading BHV2 files in presto.c.

 The API is inspired by the grab neurophysiology tool (circa 2018) and provides a clean, iterator-based pattern for trial processing.